-Backing up the Connect Edge Gateway
+7.1 Backing up the Connect Edge Gateway

-The Connect Edge Gateway configuration can be backed up to an FTP, SCP, or TFTP server by using the On Demand method or by scheduling a backup.
+The Connect Edge Gateway configuration can be backed up to an FTP, SCP (for secure EGW backup), or TFTP server by using the On Demand method or by scheduling a backup.

 To restore a configuration, refer to Restoring the Connect Edge Gateway Configuration.